 In order to back up Salesforce, you have to have access to the Salesforce API.
 See the list of supported licenses:

-How to create a Salesforce connector
+Create a Salesforce connector

 Note: We cannot redirect you to https://test.salesforce.com/.
 Accordingly, we cannot back up files found in Salesforce Sandboxes.